oltaco/RandomNotes/nrf52840_braindump.md

 ### Fixing UICR.REGOUT0

 If you do certain types of erase (mass erase or chip erase maybe?) you can end up with an unbootable device due to wiping the UICR.REGOUT0 register which is used to set the output voltage of the on-chip voltage regulator.
-Flashing a bootloader doesn't usually set this register, although it's worth looking into whether this might be possible to include in firmware.zip packages.
+It is also possible to set this register with a bootloader zip package, and you can compile the Adafruit NRF52 bootloader to do this by adding ``#define UICR_REGOUT0_VALUE UICR_REGOUT0_VOUT_3V3`` to your board.h file.

 To set UICR.REGOUT0 voltage to 3.3v:
 Using pyocd and gdb: